Alfresco/SearchServices/alfresco-search/doc/architecture/decisions/0005-merge-tests-and-production-code.md

 ## Status

-Proposed
+Approved

 ## Context

 In [ADR 3: "Combined Codebase"](0003-combined-codebase.md) we decided to merge the production and end-to-end test repositories.
-In [ADR 4: "Community Mirror"](0004-community-mirror.md) we discuss setting up a mirror for code within a particular submodule.
+In [ADR 4: "Community Mirror"](0004-community-mirror.md) we discuss setting up a mirror for the community code.

 ## Decision